erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 A priority for the development of the 3d controller should be the inclusion of the reaction torque limiting strategy discussed at the end of the previous chapter on sizing (@sec:sizing_for_cranes).
 Limiting the reaction torque experienced by the CMGs through alignment of momentum and rotation axis is the critical component required to make CMGs useful for crane based applications.
-The development described in this section therefore mostly outline the critical path to a state where the efficacy of such a strategy can be validated through simulations.
+The development described in this section therefore mostly outlines the critical path to a state where the efficacy of such a strategy can be validated through simulations.

 The existing explicit equations of motion together with the SymPy code used for their derivation should hopefully prove useful in the design and stability proofs of the needed controllers.
 To be able to develop and also validate steering and control of the four CMG roof array (required for the move to 3DoF hardware prototype), either a new modular model or the existing 3d equations of motion could be used.